bgnatowski/Data-Analyzer-by-Bartosz-Gnatowski/README.md

 ## Features

 * Import of data exported from power network analyzers of companies:
   * a)	Sonel - standard data for the network and harmonic content data with THD, in separate ".csv" files exported from the Sonel Analysis program version 4.6.x (at least version 4.6.0).
-Possible service in English and Polish.
+Possible import in English and Polish.
   * b)	A-Eberle – standard network data and harmonic content data with THD, in separate ".csv" files exported from WinPQ mobil (version 6.1.2.1).
-Service in English possible.
+Possible import in English.
+IMPORTANT.
+When exporting from WinPQ mobil, check the *"Suppress Headers "* option.
 * Preview of the above-mentioned data with saving to a text file in various formats of representation of numbers (i.e. floating point and scientific format).
 * A simple and functional creator of line charts from imported data with the option of saving them.
 * Report generator in ".docx" in Polish, containing the assessment of compliance of parameters based on the Regulation of the Minister of Economy of May 4, 2007, on detailed conditions for the operation of the power system, Journal of Laws No. 93, item 623.